gingerbeardman/monkey.tmbundle/README.md

 **Build/Run hotkeys**
 Quick and easy full build by pressing ⌘B, or a quicker update and run using ⌘R

+**Jump to Error**
+Automatically jump to error after update and run, or with a click after full build

 **Context Sensitive Help**
 View the monkey module docs in a popup window by pressing F13